AhmedAbdelerhman/authenticated-products/README.md

-**give the project a star if you like it 😊 **
+** Give the project a star if you like it 😊 . **

-**a free JWT Auth Service for Frontend Learners** : https://authintated-products.onrender.com/api
+**A free JWT Auth Service for Frontend Learners** : https://authintated-products.onrender.com/api

 ***Are you a frontend developer eager to implement authentication in your projects without delving into backend complexities?
 Do you want to seamlessly integrate JWT authentication to secure your routes?*** Look!